-All meetings scheduled for the following month must be publicly notified not more than 14 days and not less than 5 days before the end of every month, together with the dates on which and the times and places at which those meetings are to be held.
-In the case of meetings held on or after the 21st day of the month public notification must be given not more than 10 nor less than 5 working days before the day on which the meeting is to be held.
+All meetings scheduled for the following month must be publicly notified not more than 14 days and not less than 5 days before the end of the current month, together with the dates, the times and places on which those meetings are to be held.
+In the case of meetings held on or after the 21st day of the month, public notification may be given not more than 10 nor less than 5 working days before the day on which the meeting is to be held.
+(See Guide to Standing Orders for more information.)